|Title||Project Name||Background Image|

 The total extent of gold-bearing rocks on and around the Sky Lake property is unknown, however their geologic signature indicates that there is significant potential for discovery of large gold deposits in this overburden covered terrain.

-Over $1.0 million has been spent on preliminary evaluation of the property to 2015.
-Other prospective areas are planned to be evaluated sequentially across this large property, and a number of targets remain to be drill-tested.
+Over $1.0 million has been spent on preliminary evaluation of the property to 2017.
+Modern exploration technlogies and diamond drilling will be utilized over the patented mining claims to define and understand the controls on gold mineralization and to work toward resource delineation.
+Other prospective areas are planned to be evaluated sequentially across this property, and a number of targets remain to be drill-tested.

 The Sky Lake property is located in north-central Ontario, 310 kilometres north of Thunder Bay and 25 kilometres southwest of the Town of Pickle Lake.
 Access is provided by float plane from nearby bases at Pickle or Savant Lake and frozen lakes provide ski-plane or snowmobile access in the winter.

 The project lies within the Pickle Lake and Meen-Dempster greenstone belts, which are an eastward extension of the Red Lake/Birch-Uchi belts of the Archean Uchi Subprovince.
-The area is underlain by a west-southwest trending, assemblage of, from north to south, mafic volcanic rocks, iron formation and chemical sedimentary rocks, intermediate and felsic volcanic rocks and sedimentary rocks.
+The area is underlain by a west-southwest trending, mafic volcanic rocks, iron formation and chemical sedimentary rocks, intermediate and felsic volcanic rocks, and clastic sedimentary rocks.
 Tri Origin’s recent programs have focused on detecting extensions to known pyritic gold zones reminiscent of the gold deposits of the Bousquet/LaRonde District in Quebec which are hosted by altered intermediate and felsic volcanic units.
 A number of other gold occurrences are known on the property and are associated with iron formation.
-These are of a type more typical to the past producing gold mines at Pickle Lake and also warrant follow-up surveying and drilling.
+These are of a type more typical of the past producing gold mines at Pickle Lake and also warrant follow-up surveying and drilling.

-Compilation of previous work by Tri Origin has resulted in a substantial geotechnical database comprising over 200 diamond drill holes, geochemical analyses of over 4,200 humus and mineral soil samples, results from airborne and ground magnetic and electromagnetic surveys, as well as data from a substantial amount of ground induced polarization surveying.
+Compilation of previous work by Tri Origin has resulted in a substantial geotechnical database comprising over 200 diamond drill holes, geochemical analyses of over 4,200 humus and mineral soil samples, results from airborne and ground magnetic and electromagnetic surveys, and ground induced polarization surveying.
 Modern, high resolution heliborne electromagnetic and magnetic data were acquired by Tri Origin in 2010, and Tri Origin collected and analysed over 900 humus samples and more than 300 mineral soil samples during its first phase of work.

 North Abitibi is a gold exploration project located within the Burntbush greenstone belt at the north-central part of the Abitibi Subprovince of the Canadian Shield.
-Gold has been intersected in diamond drill holes over a 7 kilometre long, highly-prospective trend and detailed drilling has outlined two zones which have continuity in three dimensions.
+Gold has been intersected in diamond drill holes over a 7 kilometre long, highly-prospective trend and detailed drilling has outlined two zones which are open in three dimensions.

 The north-central part of the Abitibi Subprovince hosts the Mattagami, Selbaie, Joutel and Casa Berardi mining camps.
 The North Abitibi claims cover a cluster of significant gold occurrences approximately 40 kilometres west of and along trend from the Casa Berardi Mine operated by Hecla Mining Corp.